 This statement shows the movement in year on the different reserves held by the Council, analysed into 'usable reserves' (those that can be applied to fund expenditure or reduce taxation) and 'unusable reserves'.
 The Surplus or Deficit on the provision of services line shows the true economic cost of providing the Council's services, more details of which are shown in the CIES.
-These are different from the statutory amounts required to be charged to the general fund balance for council tax setting.
+These are different from the statutory amounts required to be charged to the general fund balance for council tax setting as the economic cost includes a number of accounting movements.